FayzeC/SC1015-Mini-Project/README.md

 ---
 ## New Techniques Explored
-- Plotly for heatmap visualisation
+- Plotly and dash for interactive heatmap visualisation
 - Random forest method for machine learning model
 - Gridsearch for further tuning of parameters
 - Feature importance to analyse predictors